Another Record Nigerian Budget

 Procedures for presenting a budget vary across countries.
 In the United Kingdom, the Chancellor of the Exchequer submits the Budget to Parliament.
 In the United States, the President has to send the budget to Congress at least 8 months before the fiscal year begins.

 In Nigeria, Section 81 of the constitution requires the President to lay out estimates of revenue and expenditure for the coming financial year, at any point in the preceding year.
-And addressing the situation when a budget has not been passed, Section 82 authorises the President to withdraw money for purposes necessary to carry on the services of the Government for a period not exceeding six months.
+And addressing the situation when a budget has not

 Related